 - You don’t have to do the test in order!
 Start with the problems you know how to do immediately and go back to the harder ones later.
 (Make sure to mark the problems you will return to so you don’t forget.)

-I have completed the Pride Center’s safe space training and aim to make my office a safe space for all.
+I have completed the UGA Pride Center’s Safe Space Training and aim to make my office a safe space for all.